-Cookies are one of the most important web technology.
-Cookies were created to store persistent information about users in their browsers.
-A cookie is a piece of information from a specific website that is stored in the browser so that the same site can access and use the information stored in this cookie at a later stage.
+Cookies are one of the most important web technologies.
+A cookie is a small piece of data from a specific website that is stored in the browser so that the same site can access and use the information at a later stage.

 When a specific user returns to a site, that same cookie provides information and allows the site to display specific settings or content for that user.